ahirevaishnavi2/Gyatah_Katathon/README.md

-# Gatyah - Where Motion is Intelligent
+# Gyatah - Where Motion is Intelligent
 ### **Overview**

 **Gyatah**  is an **AI-driven, real-time geo-intelligence platform** that analyzes traffic, mobility, and environmental data to build smarter, greener cities.